dashingsoft/pyarmor/docs/reference/environments.rst

 :attr:`sys._PARLANG`

-      It's used to set language for runtime error message.
+      It's used to set runtime error language.

       If it's set, :envvar:`LANG` is ignored.

 .. envvar:: LANG

-      OS environment variable, used to select language for runtime error message.
+      OS environment variable, used to select runtime error language.

 .. envvar:: PYARMOR_LANG

-      It's used to set language for runtime error message.
+      It's used to set language runtime error language.

       If it's set, both :envvar:`LANG` and :attr:`sys._PARLANG` are ignored.